effector/effector/src/content/docs/en/api/effector/attach.md

 });
 ```

 You need to type explicitly only `params` argument.
 All other types of arguments should be inferred automatically.
-Also you may want to explicitly set return type of the `effect` function.
+Also, you may want to explicitly set the return type of the `effect` function.

-If you want to remove any arguments from the `attachedFx` you need just remove second argument from `effect` function:
+If you want to remove any arguments from the `attachedFx` you need to just remove second argument from `effect` function:

 ```ts
 const attachedFx: Effect<void, void, Fail> = attach({